steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 1. They are CSS files for layout.
 You can edit or use your own if you want.

-2. We will use various ids inside html file to select and manipulate them with JavaScript later.(We will use id to make development easy without frontend framework)
+2. We will use various ids inside html file to select and manipulate them with JavaScript later.(We will use id to make our simple Rust chat app development easy without Frontend framework)

 3. The chat message will be written here inside `<li>` wrappers and it is important to know that they are under `<ul id="messages" >` to be deleted easily later with JavaScript `removeMessages` function later.

 4. We will use [browserify] to bundle our JavaScript file with NPM modules later.
 It will help us to use emoji .

-They are to be used with JavaScript and layout and when you run your app later it will be similar to the main image of this post.
+They are to be used with JavaScript and layout and when you run your app later it will be similar to the image you saw.

-(**steadylearner.css** above is especially used for React and [prop-passer] package that I wrote, it is just the bunch of class name that does one thing at a time.
-I want you not to be confused with many css classes when you see the source code.
-You can verify it at [Steadylearner])
+(**steadylearner.css** above is especially used for React and [prop-passer] package that I wrote, it is just the bunch of class names that does one thing at a time.
+I want you not to be confused with many CSS classes when you see the source code.
+You can verify how they work better at [Steadylearner])

 <br />